Operation Slapshot: Pleas and sentences

 On August 3, 2006, former New Jersey state trooper James Harney pleaded guilty to conspiracy, promoting gambling and official misconduct, and promised to help authorities with their case against Tocchet and others.
 Harney said that he and Tocchet were 50–50 partners in the betting ring.
 Harney was sentenced to six years in prison on August 3, 2007.

 On December 1, 2006, James Ulmer, 41, of Swedesboro, New Jersey pleaded guilty to conspiracy and promoting gambling, and agreed to cooperate with authorities.

 On May 25, 2007, Tocchet pled guilty to conspiracy and promoting gambling, was placed on probation for two years for his role in Operation Slapshot, and avoided jail time.
-He was allowed to return to active duty in February, provided he refrains from gambling in any way in the future.
-He must also submit himself to NHL-NHLPA doctors to see if he has an issue with compulsive gambling.
+He was allowed to return to active duty in February, provided he refrained from future gambling.
+Tocchet completed his probation in 2008, and was hired as an assistant couch for the Tampa Bay Lightning in the same year.
+He went on to be hired as the head coach of the Vancouver Canucks in 2022, where he won the Jack Adams Coach of the Year award.
+He was hired as the head coach of the Philadelphia Flyers in 2025.